DISSINET/belief-acting-annotations/README.md

 ## Key Research Findings

-**Thematic saturation.** Material/social content and belief essentially never co-occur in the same deposition (material support: OR = 0.00, log-odds -8.09; spatio-temporal: OR = 0.03, log-odds -3.52).
-Belief has a rough fixed ceiling per deposition; other content is elastic and expands to fill whatever length a deposition has — converting to proportions mechanically turns that scaling difference into a strong negative association, without belief and other content actively displacing one another clause-by-clause.
+**Thematic saturation.** Material-support and spatio-temporal content both show a strong negative relationship between a deposition's topic-share and its clauses' belief probability — but this isn't a blanket absence of co-occurrence.
+Co-occurrence is common overall: 49.5% of depositions with any material-support content, and 54.1% of those with any spatio-temporal content, also contain belief — both close to or above the corpus-wide 57.1% belief-presence rate, and raw clause counts of these topics correlate with belief at essentially zero to weakly positive (r=0.02, r=0.11).
+Only material support shows a genuinely all-or-nothing pattern, and only at the extreme tail: none of the 19 depositions (2.4% of the corpus) where it exceeds 30% of clauses contain any belief — spatio-temporal content doesn't share this tail effect (20% of depositions above the same threshold still contain belief).
+Belief has a rough fixed ceiling per deposition; other content is elastic and expands to fill whatever length a deposition has — converting to proportions mechanically turns that scaling difference into the reported odds ratios (material support: OR = 0.00, log-odds -8.09;
+spatio-temporal: OR = 0.03, log-odds -3.52), which are GLMM slopes extrapolated across the full 0–1 proportion range that no actual deposition approaches, not literal frequencies of joint occurrence.
 See "Known post-submission corrections" below for how this finding was refined after submission (a coarser, passage-level persistence effect coexists with the saturation mechanism).

 ![Belief vs. suppressor-topic content, length-corrected](fig4_emm_diverging_bars.png)